A Unified Algorithmic Framework for Dynamic Compressive Sensing: Algorithmic Framework

-\textbf{Weighted-$\ell_1$\cite{rwl1-df}}: Consider the following Weighted-$\ell_1$ problem\cite{rwl1-df}
+\textbf{Weighted-$\ell_1$ \cite{rwl1-df}}: Consider the following Weighted-$\ell_1$ problem

-which can be viewed as an extension of Modified-CS.
-Moreover, Weighted-$\ell_1$ can be considered a simplified variant of the {PLAY-CS}.
-It shares a similar interpretation with Modified-CS when we set $T=\emptyset$.
+where $W_t={\text{diag}} (w_{1}, w_{2}, ..., w_{N})$.
+Weighted-$\ell_1$ can be viewed as an extension of Modified-CS.
+Moreover, Weighted-$\ell_1$ can be considered a simplified variant of the {PLAY-CS}. {Notably, it shares a similar interpretation with Modified-CS when we set $T=\emptyset$.} Furthermore, the subproblem of solving $\hat{\beta}_{t}$ in \eqref{kf-lp-opt-2norm-beta} can be regarded as a specialized Weighted-$\ell_1$ problem: